Chinmayak/chinmayak.github.io/index.md

 ## Working Papers

-[M. R. Sharan](https://www.mrsharan.com/), and Chinmaya Kumar. ["The Distributional Consequences of Political Reservation."](/research/reservation_paper.pdf) Working Paper
+[M. R. Sharan](https://www.mrsharan.com/), and Chinmaya Kumar.
+"The Distributional Consequences of Political Reservation."[pdf](/research/reservation_paper.pdf) Working Paper
 <details>
 <summary>Abstract</summary> A key goal of affirmative action policies is to reduce disparities between disadvantaged minority groups and others.
 We study one such policy: mandated political representation in favor
 of low caste (Scheduled Castes/SC) groups in India.
 Using secondary data on public goods from